MelekMessoussi/HealthHubv2/README.md

 ## Introduction

-This is HealthHub, a web application designed for medical professionals and students, providing a comprehensive set of tools and features for learning and practicing various aspects of medical imaging and diagnostics.
+This is HealthHub , a web application designed for medical professionals and students, providing a comprehensive set of tools and features for learning and practicing various aspects of medical imaging and diagnostics.
 Built with Flask, it offers the following key features:

 1. **Brain MRI Image Generation**:
     - Generates brain MRI images with tumors using a stable diffusion model and Dream Booth technology.